 But what would a trip to Manchester be without visiting Old Trafford?
-The Manchester United Museum and Stadium Tour offers a behind the scenes look at the world’s most iconic stadium.
+The Manchester United Museum and Stadium Tour offer a behind the scenes look at the world’s most iconic stadium.
 Get a feel for life in the Premier League and walk through the players’ tunnel towards the hallowed turf and find the seat of your favourite player in the dressing room.
-A must do for all footy fans and families are very welcome.
+A must-do for all footy fans and families are very welcome.

 If you are staying in Manchester for more than a couple of days, it’s also worth getting the train over to the Peak District.
 Edale station is just 50 minutes away, and there are so many things to do in the Peak District for outdoor families; a fantastic contrast to the city!

 Submitted by Veronika, Travel Geekery

 Prague is a top tourist destination, and that applies to family trips with young children too.